-Very few golden redfish were found in the survey and the abundance (table 12) and biomass (table 13) indices are low in all years (figure 6).
-Previously it was thought that most of the redfish in the fjord were golden redfish, but in both 2018, 2019 and 2020, less than 10% of the redfish biomass in the fjord was estimated to be golden redfish.
-Only large golden redfish were caught in the survey in a similar size range as observed in the nearby offshore area.
+Very few golden redfish were found in the survey and the abundance (table 13) and biomass (table 14) indices are low in all years (figure 6).
+Previously it was thought that most of the redfish in the fjord were mainly golden redfish, but in all years, less than 10% of the redfish biomass in the fjord was estimated to be golden redfish in the bottom trawl survey.
+Only large golden redfish were caught in the survey in a similar size range as observed in the nearby offshore area (figure 12).
+Distribution of the few Golden redfish observed are similar to deep-sea redfish distribution (figure 20 and 21).